 Try these four excellent light oolongs to discover your favorite.

 What's in the collection:

 Sweet, roasted taste with fruity notes.
-Slight caramel and honey aftertaste.
+Slight caramel and honey finish.

 3: Organic Tie Guan Yin (Iron Goddess) (1/2oz)

-Strong floral fragrance at the beginning, with a sweet aftertaste
+Strong floral fragrance at the beginning, with a sweet finish

 Sweet taste that is lingering for a very long time, with floral fragrance and subtle ginseng aroma

 How to brew loose leaf tea, Western Method: